 Presence is a contested aspect of social and cultural experience.
 Notions of presence hinge on the relationship between the live and mediated, on notions of immediacy, authenticity and originality.
 Presence prompts questions of the character of self-awareness, of the presentation of self.
 Interaction is implicated — presence implies being in someone’s presence.
 And agency – one’s ability to effect such representation and relationship.
 Location too — to be present is to be somewhere.
 Hence presence also directs us outside the self into the social and spatial.
 And also, of course, presence directs us into temporality — a fulcrum is tense and the relationship between past and present (n. par).

-John Naccarato, Presence, The Obscure Objects of Desire and the Rise of the Technological Chimera: Towards Death and the Other Exhibit, video clip, AXENEO7 and DAIMON, Gatineau, QC, August 29th to September 4th, 2010.
+John Naccarato, Presence, The Obscure Objects of Desire and the Rise of the Technological Chimera, video clip, AXENEO7, Gatineau, QC, August 29th to September 4th, 2010.

 Further Related Reading & Articles: